 There is a picnic area beside the creek with toilets, picnic tables and bbqs, with camping at the top – as you drive in.
 There is further camping along the creek past the bridge.

 Permits are required over winter for this parking area in Dinner Plain for self contained vehicles, with a dump point.
-Toilets are nearby, too.
+It is pet friendly and toilets are nearby, too.

 By the way, the beginners slope is just next door to this parking area.
 Tobogganing is allowed at certain times, too.